POST /v1/scan

 | `category` | string | Threat family — e.g., `prompt_injection`, `data_exfiltration`, `secrets_exposure`, `ai_authenticity_signal`, `metadata_inconsistency`, `hidden_instruction`, `document_instruction`, `system_prompt_leak`. |

-| `confidence` | number 0–1 | Detector confidence for this individual threat. |
+| `confidence` | number 0–1 | Optional detector confidence for this individual threat.
+Public production responses may omit it after response sanitization. |

 | `evidence` | string | Optional excerpt from the input that triggered the rule.
 Not always present. |